scottzach1/Project-Beans/software_package/code_coverage/README.md

 showing '0%' coverage.
 This means that the code coverage reporting was succesful, but, because some of the files failed to compile, they cannot be tested.
 Therefore, this means that there is 0% line coverage for the tested files.

-The code below outlines the code-coverage files.
+The code below outlines the code-coverage job.
 ```yml
 code-coverage:
   stage: Test